BenTata-86/disaster_messages/README.md

         this folder contains run.py file which is running the web-app
         -templates: there are two templates
     - data:
-        this folder contains the ETL part files.
+        this folder contains the ETL pipeline files.
         - Input files: disaster_messages.csv and disaster_categories.csv
         - Clean and transform: process_data.py
         -Load data : Load data into a database DisasterResponse.db